 Studies suggest that phytoestrogens in soybeans and soy-rich foods may inhibit the activity of an enzyme that makes thyroid hormones.
 One study found that women who consumed soy supplements were three times more likely to develop hypothyroidism.

 Some forms of hypothyroidism are caused by a lack of sufficient iodine.
-In such cases, using iodized salt or iodine-enriched foods can be beneficial.
+In such cases, using iodized salt or iodine-enriched foods .
 But eating too much iodine can have the opposite effect and suppress thyroid gland activity.
 Check with your doctor before taking supplements.

 Iron and calcium supplements